zsystm/gadget/README.md

 - `b64-to-hex`  — Convert a base64 string to hexadecimal
 - `bech-to-eth` — Convert a Bech32 address to a 20-byte Ethereum hexadecimal address
-- `completion`  — Generate an autocompletion script for the specified shell
 - `eth`         — Ethereum-related commands
 - `eth-to-bech` — Convert a 20-byte Ethereum hexadecimal address to Bech32
 - `hex-to-b64`  — Convert a hexadecimal string to base64